Continuing Education Requirements for Licensure in NYS

 Requirements for each three year registration period:

 - 60 continuing education credit hours for every 3 year registration period.
-18 out of the 60 credits can be home study

 - New York State Mandated Ethics and Jurisprudence course (once in your lifetime)